USS Astoria (CA-34): Sinking

 Nevertheless, the fire below decks increased steadily in intensity, and those topside could hear explosions.
 Her list increased, first to 10° and then 15°.
 Her stern lowered in the dark waters, and her bow was distinctly rising.
 All attempts to shore the shell holes – by then below the waterline due to the increasing list – proved ineffective, and the list increased still more.
 Buchanan arrived at 11:30, but could not approach due to the heavy port list.
 Directed to stand off the starboard quarter, she stood by while all hands assembled on the stern, which was now wet with seawater.
 With the port waterway awash at noon, Commodore William G. Greenman gave the order to abandon ship.

 Astoria turned over on her port beam, rolled slowly, and settled by the stern, disappearing completely by 12:16.
 Buchanan lowered two motor whaleboats and, although interrupted by a fruitless hunt for a submarine, came back and assisted the men in the water.
 Alchiba, which arrived on the scene just before Astoria sank, rescued 32 men.
 Not one man from the salvage crew lost his life.
 Officially, 219 men were reported missing or killed.

 Rediscovery

 The wreck of USS Astoria was discovered in early 2015 during a sonar mapping project of Iron Bottom Sound led by Microsoft co-founder Paul Allen.
-The wreck lies upright in roughly 860 m of water with its bow missing and "A" turret pointing aft.
+The wreck lies upright in roughly 860 m of water.
+As with her sister ships, the bow forward of A turret detached during the sinking, and it now lies on top of the seaplane hanger aft.